Home

 Winter Survival During a Canadian Winter

+It is important to have the necessary winter survival skills when you live in Canada.
 We live in southern Quebec, where the colder winter weather begins in mid-December, and lasts through mid-March.

 On a typical January day in Montreal the temperature is: